ewotawa/mws-restaurant-stage-1/README_ew.md

 RUN THE PRODUCTION VERSION
-To see the latest version of the MWS Restaurant App, please run the python SimpleHTTPServer command from within the mws-restaurant-stage-1/prod directory.
+To see the latest version of the MWS Restaurant App, please cd into the mws-restaurant-stage-1 directory.
+Perform the following steps in the following order:
+(1) create a config.js file containing your Google Maps API key.
+See GOOGLE API KEY section below.
+(2) Run the following gulp command to move your Google Maps API key into the production folder:
+		gulp prod
+(3) Run the following gulp command to launch the page in your default browser (assuming Chrome for udacity) on port 3000:
+		gulp browser-sync

 GOOGLE API KEY
 I modified the referencing of the Google API key so that I could push my API code to GitHub without revealing my personal API key.
 I followed the process outlined by derzorngottes in the post "Hide API Keys".
 You can read the details on this method at the following link: